NoraSarhadi/Syllabus-Chatbot/README.md

 The code utilizes the nltk library for natural language processing (NLP), employing a fundamental form of pattern matching.
 The nltk.chat.util.Chat class facilitates the creation of a rule-based chatbot by defining patterns and corresponding responses.
 It is imperative to note that this approach is tailored to a specific syllabus format, and any deviation may lead to limitations in data extraction.

+**External Libraries Used:**

+Tkinter: Python's standard GUI (Graphical User Interface) library.
+nltk: Natural Language Toolkit library, used for chatbot development.
+Flask: A lightweight web application framework for Python. fitz (PyMuPDF): PyMuPDF library for working with PDF documents.

+**Usage Instructions:**

+In order to Run the chatbot either manually install the aforementioned libraries or utilize the provided environment YAML file named "nora_env.yml."
+The latter option offers a streamlined approach, as it automates the installation process for all essential libraries, ensuring a cohesive and efficient setup.
+To execute the project successfully, ensure that both the "syllabus_chatbot.py" file and the "BCN 4787C Syllabus with Schedule - Fall 2023 GC.pdf" file are located in the same folder.
+Initiate the program by running the Python file ("syllabus_chatbot.py").

 **Limitations:**

 Given time constraints, the code adopts a straightforward pattern-matching strategy, limiting its adaptability to a predefined syllabus structure.
 In the event of encountering a different syllabus format, the code may not successfully extract the requisite data.
 While advanced NLP techniques could enhance adaptability, their integration was precluded by time constraints.

-**Usage Instructions:**

-To execute the project successfully, ensure that both the "syllabus_chatbot.py" file and the "BCN 4787C Syllabus with Schedule - Fall 2023 GC.pdf" file are located in the same folder.
-Initiate the program by running the Python file ("syllabus_chatbot.py").

 **Examples:**